mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 ----
 <a href="http://jsfiddle.net/mikejacobson/f2kxr5jL/embedded/result/" target="_blank">Here's a fiddle</a> showing it in action.

 And <a href="http://jsfiddle.net/mikejacobson/f2kxr5jL/" target="_blank">here's the fiddle</a> with the code, so you can see how to integrate it into a page.
+(Note that this fiddle doesn't work in IE8.)